esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 >-   **Large-scale text (120-150% larger than body text):** minimum ratio of  3 : 1 and enhanced ratio 4.5 : 1
 >-   **Active user interface components and graphical objects such as icons and graphs:** minimum ratio of  3 : 1 and enhanced ratio not defined

+🚨 *"Encourage your design team to provide real examples of interactive elements and typography.
+They should also be testing combinations for contrast themselves."* - Marcy Sutton 🚨

 ## Useful resources
 TODO: Add more  useful links.